 Sometimes, these seemingly untouchable predators are brought to justice, but not before the public puts pressure on law enforcement and prosecutors, forcing them to act.
 The sordid story of abuse at Restoration Youth Academy is case in point.
 Decades of reports about abuse were filed with local law enforcement, yet nothing was done.
 Yes, they finally acted and the perpetrators are now in prison, but what do we say to the hundreds of children and teenagers who were ritually abused before prosecutors got around to doing their job?

 I am sure that this series will bring criticism from Evangelical zealots, reminding me that accused/charged clerics are innocent until proven guilty.
 While they are correct, all I am doing is sharing that which is widely reported in the news.
-In the eleven years I’ve been writing about clergy misconduct, I can count on three fingers the number of pastors/priests/religious leaders who were falsely accused.
-Three, out of hundreds and hundreds of cases.
+In the twelve years I’ve been writing about clergy misconduct, I can count on one hand the number of pastors/priests/religious leaders who were falsely accused.
+Less than five, out of hundreds and hundreds of cases.
 The reason for so few false accusations is that no person in his or her right mind would mendaciously accuse a pastor of sexual misconduct.
 The social and personal cost is simply too high for someone to falsely accuse a religious leader of criminal conduct.

 Secondary reasons for this series have to do with exposing the lie that Evangelicalism is immune to scandal and criminal behavior.
 I remember when the Catholic sex scandal came to light.
 With great glee and satisfaction, Evangelical preachers railed against predator priests and the Catholic Church who covered up their crimes.
 Now, of course, we know — with the recent Independent Fundamentalist Baptist (IFB) and Southern Baptist sex scandals — that Evangelicalism is just as rotten, having its own problem with sexual abuse and subsequent cover-ups.
 Evangelicals love to take the high moral ground, giving the perception that their shit doesn’t stink.
 Well, now we know better.
 Not only does Evangelicalism have a sexual abuse problem, it also has a big problem with pastors who can’t keep their pants zipped up.
 (Please see Is Clergy Sexual Infidelity Rare?)